Ron Atkinson: Manchester United

 Atkinson was seen as the man who could bring the spark to Manchester United that had been so sorely lacking under his predecessor.
-Dave Sexton had taken them to second place in the league in 1980 but did not win a major trophy in his four years at the club.
+Sexton had taken them to second place in the league in 1980 but did not win a major trophy in his four years at the club.
 United had finished eighth in the season before Atkinson's appointment, and Atkinson had actually missed out of the chance of overseeing a UEFA Cup campaign by departing from Albion and taking over at United.

 In the 1981–82 season, United finished third in the First Division, to qualify for the UEFA Cup, though for much of the season they were one of several teams who topped the table before a late surge from Liverpool saw Bob Paisley's team seal the title.
-Early in the season he had paid a national record £1.5 million for Bryan Robson from his old club West Bromwich Albion, and shortly afterwards also added midfielder Remi Moses (also from West Bromwich Albion) and Arsenal striker Frank Stapleton to his ranks.
+Early in the season he had paid a national record £1.5 million for Bryan Robson from his old club West Bromwich Albion, and shortly afterwards also added midfielder Remi Moses, also from West Brom, and Arsenal striker Frank Stapleton to his ranks.
 He also gave a debut to promising young forward Norman Whiteside in April 1982, just before the player's 17th birthday.

 In the 1982–83 season, two appearances at Wembley, one of which was an FA Cup victory against Brighton & Hove Albion, coupled with another third-place finish in the league, fuelled speculation that United were back in a big way.
 During the first half of the season, they had topped the league more than once but a storming run of form by Liverpool beginning before Christmas meant that the title headed for Anfield for the second year running.
-1982–83 also saw the breakthrough of young Norman Whiteside as one of the best performing players in the First Division.
+1982–83 also saw the breakthrough of Whiteside as one of the best performing players in the First Division.
 Whiteside was also on the scoresheet for the FA Cup final replay as United beat Brighton 4–0 after drawing the first game 2–2.

 In the 1983–84 season, Atkinson's side reached the semi-finals of the European Cup Winners' Cup although their defence of the FA Cup ended at the first hurdle with a shock 2–0 defeat at Third Division team AFC Bournemouth.
 They finished fourth in the league, having topped the table at several stages once again, before injuries to key players counted against them and they dropped points.
 The end of the season saw the sale of key midfielder Ray Wilkins to A.C.
 Milan of Italy for £1.5 million, while the duration of the season had seen the breakthrough of young striker Mark Hughes.
 Rather than plunge into the transfer market for a big name, Atkinson shifted Norman Whiteside into midfield to fill the gap left by Wilkins and allowed Hughes to form a partnership with the experienced Frank Stapleton.